MicrosoftDocs/azure-reference-other/studio-module-reference/export-data.md

 ## Module overview

-This article describes how to use the  [Export Data](export-data.md) module in Azure Machine Learning Studio, to save results, intermediate data, and working data from your experiments into cloud storage destinations outside Azure Machine Learning Studio.
+This article describes how to use the  [Export Data](export-data.md) module in Azure Machine Learning Studio (classic), to save results, intermediate data, and working data from your experiments into cloud storage destinations outside Azure Machine Learning Studio (classic).

 This module supports exporting or saving your data to the following cloud data services: